Get the latest insights

 Color: You can buy this mic in one color only: black.

 Sample rate: The Rode NT-USB has a 16-bit 48 kHz sample rate.

 Choosing a USB mic is mostly about convenience and saving money, but that doesn’t mean you have to sacrifice quality—and the Blue Snowball mic is proof of that.
-Although it only costs about $60 and is super easy to install, this mic will give you sound quality that’s good enough for amateur vocalists and streamers.
+Although it's budget friendly, it is super easy to install and will give you sound quality that’s good enough for amateur vocalists and streamers.

 The out-of-the-box nature of the Blue Snowball is a big part of what makes it so great.
 Not only is installation as simple as plugging it into your computer’s USB port, but there’s also a tripod stand included, so you have a way to keep your Blue Snowball propped up.
 Compared to buying multiple components and setting up a mini studio, this is about as simple as recording audio gets.

 Last update on 2021-07-28 at 06:59 / Affiliate links / Images from Amazon Product Advertising API